jsieving/C-ingStars/reports/report.md

 Allocating and freeing many small blocks could lead to long runs of blocks of adjacent free space which are each too small to be utilized when a larger allocation request is executed.
 This means that calls to `malloc` would traverse past all of them while searching for space, and `request_space` may be called excessively because a large enough block was not found.

 To fix this, we used coalescing to combine adjacent free blocks.
-This means that whenever a block is freed, it will check whether its neighbors are free and merge into a single block with all adjecent free space.
+This means that whenever a block is freed, it will check whether its neighbors are free and merge into a single block with all adjacent free space.
 If the next block is free, its space (including metadata space) is absorbed into the current block, and the current block's `next` attribute is set to the `next` block of the absorbed block.
 If that next block is not `NULL`, its `prev` attribute must also be set to point back to the current block.
 ```c
 // If the next block is free, absorb its space
 if (block_ptr->next && block_ptr->next->free == 1) {